eugene463/Predicting-English-Premier-League-football-winners/README.md

 # # Local Setup

-#Installation
+Installation

 # To follow this project, please install the following locally:

-# -  JupyerLab
+-  JupyerLab
-# -  Python 3.8+
+-  Python 3.8+
-# -  Python packages(pandas,requests,BeautifulSoup,scikit-learn)
+-  Python packages(pandas,requests,BeautifulSoup,scikit-learn)

 # # Data

-# I scraped FBref to get our data in the first part of this project ( web scraping.ipynb).
+I scraped FBref to get our data in the first part of this project ( web scraping.ipynb).